Do you use olive oil in your cooking? Did you know that heating olive oil destroys many of it’s heart-healthy properties? Let’s take a look at why:

 So, what to do?

 Olive oil is a healthy and delicious oil.
 Just don’t use it for cooking.
 It is wonderful in salad dressings and dips and can be drizzled over already cooked vegetables.
+Read my post on Top 5 Healthy Fats in the Kitchen.

 Choose saturated fats for cooking, not unsaturated.
 Fats that I recommend cooking with: